 Employment on an hourly basis for a portion of a semester or session is permitted.
-The student must meet minimum requirements for continuous enrollment to accept hourly jobs.
+The student must be currently enrolled to accept hourly jobs.

 3.5.
 International Student Employment

 International graduate students are required to hold proper immigration status before any assistantship can be paid or attending benefits ensue.
 Special employment regulations for international students are governed by the Code of Federal Regulations and the Department of Homeland Security/U.S. Citizenship and Immigration Services (USCIS).
 To ensure compliance with the Code of Federal Regulations, detailed information about international student employment and application procedures are available in the International Services Office, 108 Long Hall; 864-656-3614.